halloverden/git-tag-to-jira-release-action/README.md

 # How it works:

 1. Finds the latest tag defined on HEAD
-2. Find all JIRA issue keys in the tag message
+2. Finds all JIRA issue keys in the tag message
-3. Create a release with the tag as name and sets fixVersion on all the issues found to this version
+3. Creates a release with the tag as name and sets fixVersion on all the issues found to this version

 # Example action